Dōgojima: Geography

 Dōgo Island is the largest of the Oki Islands.
-It is located approximately 80 km north of Honshu coast.
+It is located approximately 80 km north of the Honshu coast.
 The island is of volcanic origin, and is roughly circular, with an approximate diameter of 20 km, with its highest point at the summit of Mount Daimanji at 608 m above sea level.

 The climate of Dōgo Island is classified as a humid subtropical climate (Köppen climate classification Cfa) with very warm summers and cool winters.
 Precipitation is abundant throughout the year.

 History

 The Oki Islands have been inhabited since the Japanese Paleolithic era, and numerous artifacts from the Jōmon, Yayoi and Kofun periods have been found by archaeologists.
 Dōgo Island is mentioned in the Nara period chronicles Kojiki and Nihon Shoki, and Dōgo Island was the location of the capital of ancient Oki Province.

 Dōgo Island was used as a place of exile from the Nara period, but is well known as the place of exile for ex-Emperor Go-Toba, who died on Nakanoshima in 1239, and for Emperor Go-Daigo, who was exiled to Nishinoshima from 1331 to 1333 The island became tenryo territory directly under the control of the Tokugawa shogunate in the Edo period.

-After the Meiji restoration, the Oki Islands became part of Tottori Prefecture in 1871, but were transferred to Shimane Prefecture in 1881.
+After the Meiji Restoration, the Oki Islands became part of Tottori Prefecture in 1871, but were transferred to Shimane Prefecture in 1881.

 In 1892, Lafcadio Hearn visited Dōgo Island, spending a month there, and writing about his experiences in Glimpses of Unfamiliar Japan.
 Dōgo Island was visited by the American naturalist Charles Henry Gilbert in 1906.

 A lighthouse was erected on Cape Saigō in the southeast of the island in 1921.
 This lighthouse remained the only lighthouse in the Oki Islands until the 1950s.

 On October 1, 2004, the town of Saigō merged with three neighboring villages to unify the island under the administration of the new town of Okinoshima.

 Transportation

 Dōgo Island is connected by regular ferry service from Saigo Port to points on mainland Japan.
-Oki Airport connects the island with Osaka (Itami) Airport, and Izumo by air.
+Oki Airport connects the island with Osaka Itami Airport and Izumo by air.